lostways/three-js-wrapper/README.md

 # three.js wrapper

-Three.js wrapper provies a basic framework for using Three.js to add 3d objects and animations to your project.
+Three.js wrapper provies a simple framework for using Three.js to add 3d objects and animations to your project.

 ## Installation